kazurayam/junit4ks/docs/index.md

 ## Solution

-Unfortunately, Katalon Studio does not offer a toolset to do unit-testing by JUnit for custom Keywords.
-Therefore I invent a framework for myself.
+Unfortunately, Katalon Studio does not offer a toolset to do unit-testing for custom Keywords.
+Therefore I will invent a framework for myself.

 ## How to inject the Junit4ks files into your own Katlaon project

-1. Here I assume you have a Katalon Studio project adlready created.
+1. Here I assume you have a Katalon Studio project already created.
 Any project will do.

 2. Visit the [Releases v1.6.3](https://github.com/kazurayam/junit4ks/releases/tag/1.6.3) page.
 Locate the link `injectJunit4ks-build.gradle`.
-Download the file into the project’s root directory.
+Download the file into your project’s root directory.

-3. You need to renamed the `injectJunit4ks-build.gradle` file to `build.gradle`.
+3. You need to rename the `injectJunit4ks-build.gradle` file to `build.gradle`.

 4. In a Terminal window, you want to do the following operation in the command line: